8 Under-the-Radar Destinations to Visit in the UK

 Belfast, Northern Ireland

 Despite Northern Ireland’s turbulent past, Belfast has managed to find its creative groove.
 You can’t turn down a street without running into edgy street art, much of which documents the city’s struggles with politics, religion, and identity.
 Then there's the blooming culinary scene, led by the Muddlers Club, a cool 52-seat bistro whose open kitchen serves mouthwatering plates like scallops with Jerusalem artichoke purée and smoked monkfish over squid-ink risotto.
 On the design front, local hospitality giant Beannchor leads the charge.
-The brand has followed up the success of its five-star Merchant Hotel with a destination bar, a pizzeria chain, a café, and most recently, the Bullitt Hotel, modeled after the 1968 Steve McQueen film of the same name.
+The brand has followed up the success of its five-star Merchant Hotel with a destination bar, a pizzeria chain, a café, and the Bullitt Hotel, modeled after the 1968 Steve McQueen film of the same name.
 No detail here was overlooked, from the muraled ceilings to the cute “2B or not 2B” inscription on desktop pencils to the ski-themed lounge.

 Peak District, England